 Otherwise, the process is always pretty much the same.

 Although, in this case I making them with vegan meringue, which is delicious by the way.
 It is also very easy to make, even if you never have done it before.
 Just make sure you read my instructions carefully.
 There is just one think about making meringue with sweetener instead of sugar, is that the next day is not as thick anymore.
 Therefore I recommend to make it just before serving, for example if you making them for a party.
 I also made a note in the recipe that you can try sifted coconut sugar if you prefer.
 It will work, although the meringue will be more yellow, which in tis case should not be a problem.

-Working with butane torch is also super easy and nothing to be afraid of.
-This is my second recipe I used on meringue and it really ads nice caramelized flavor.
+Working with a butane torch is also super easy and nothing to be afraid of.
+This is the second recipe I used on the meringue and it really adds a nice caramelized flavor.
 You can check my previous recipe as well, the LEMON TARTS.

-Otherwise, just like all my desserts, this one is also highly nutritious, guilt free superfood dessert!
+Otherwise, just like all my desserts, this one is also a highly nutritious, guilt-free superfood dessert!
 If you do not eat all 12 by yourself of course!!!
-It is also easy to make, just take your time and read my instructions carefully and watch the short video as well.
+It is also easy to make, just take your time read my instructions carefully, and watch the short video as well.

-I almost forgot to mention my favorite pansies, that are edible.
+I almost forgot to mention my favorite pansies, which are edible.
 Since I love decorating my desserts with flowers, although I don’t always have edible at hand.
-Few of my previous recipes have I attached link about edible flowers, however, I just found another one.
-At this time there is quite a lot of details about ORCHIDS.
-And they are one of my favorite flowers.
-To be honest though, I never eat flowers!
+A few of my previous recipes have attached links about edible flowers, however, I just found another one.
+To be honest, though, I never eat flowers!
 I just like to decorate with them for a photoshoot, but after I am done I put them in the water.

-Thank you so much for visiting and if you have any questions or suggestions, please contact me anytime.
+Thank you so much for visiting and if you have any questions or suggestions, please leave a comment.
 I wish you a wonderful week.